Welcome to the Canadian Orpheus Male Choir!

 We sing in four-part harmony (tenor 1, tenor 2, baritone, and bass) with piano accompaniment.
 Our repertoire is extensive and includes popular tunes, ballads, jazz numbers, spirituals, songs from musicals, opera choruses, hymns, traditional and folk songs.

 Singing wonderfully right off the bat is not a prerequisite for us, for we are always improving.
-Practice makes perfect, they say, and we’re still practising… You might be surprised at how good your sound gets within a few months of singing regularly.
+Practice makes perfect, they say, and we’re continually practising… You might be surprised at how good your sound gets within a few months of singing regularly.
 As this article from The Atlantic explains, “People feel so discouraged by being told they’re poor singers that they rarely try to sing—and they never get better.”
 Please don’t let that happen to you.
 Belonging to the COMC might be just what you need…

 Known as “men who love to sing” the COMC is a registered Canadian charity that has helped raise some $800,000 for a number of service groups, churches, and other charitable organizations, including the Canadian Cancer Society, the Heart and Stroke Foundation, and The Hamilton Spectator‘s Summer Camp Fund.